4VServices/tde-editor/README.md

    them.
 (Example: you want to use a different port in your local laptop.
 Create marklogic/gradle-local.properties, copy the `appPort` property, and give it the new value.)
 3. `cd ui`, then `npm install`.
 This will download the dependencies used by the UI.
+4. Create a file named `.env` inside the `ui` directory, copy the content from `.env.example` and change the values if necessary
-4. Still from the `ui` directory, run `npm run build`.
+5. Still from the `ui` directory, run `npm run build`.
 This will gather the files needed for the UI and get them ready for MarkLogic to use.

 ### Deploy to MarkLogic